AMERICAN FORENSIC ASSOCIATION

 8. Outstanding New Forensics Coach Award

 a.
 The Outstanding New Forensics Coach Award is designed to recognize outstanding new forensics coaches in the AFA-NIET.
-The award may be presented annually at the AFA-NIET.
+The award may be presented annually at the AFA-NIET and is limited to 2 per year.

 b.
 The criteria used by the NIET Outstanding New Forensics Coach Award Committee in making its recommendation to the NIET Committee are: